unironi/unironi.github.io/README.md

 - Building my dream personal site
 - Creating animations and illustrations I've had in mind
 - Working on some AI/ML projects within the healthcare and medical setting
-- Give my path-traced damselfly a pair of flapping wings
+- Giving my path-traced damselfly a pair of flapping wings